alessandrorepola/floss/examples/dummy-example/README.md

 If the dashboard doesn't show expected results:
 - Verify `report.json` was generated
 - Check that the report contains the expected failing test
-- Ensure PyFault UI dependencies are installed
+- Ensure floss UI dependencies are installed